idaaiching/MyoMag/README.md

 If you want to call the function via a Python script then see the Section "Call the C- function with a Pyhton script" for further information.

 ## Definition of Done

 Done is displayed, when Myomag read succesfully in the csv-file, processed the data and saved the value of the magnitude for each line (each time step) in the variable magnitude_arr.

 ## Call the C- function with a Pyhton script

-It is possible to wrap the C-files of "myomag" into a package "PyMyomag" that can be called in a python script
+It is possible to wrap the C-files of "myomag" into a package "PyMyomag" that can be called in a python script.
+Please store your CSV data in the same directory as your python scripts.

 e.g.